 Walking into the work place on the first day of your brand new job can be a terrifying experience.
-After hearing the news that you got the job, you most likely spent the following days phoning your parents, bumping fists with your friends and jumping around in excitement over the glorious news that you managed to talk someone into giving you a real job.
+After hearing the news that you got the job, you most likely spent the following days phoning your parents, bumping fists with your friends and jumping around in excitement over the glorious news that you are employed.
 It is great to think that whilst other people probably applied for the job, YOU were the chosen one.
-What a way to stroke your ego.
 Not only this, but there will now be an endless supply of money gradually flowing into your bank account.
 You know that even if your new job doesn’t sound very entertaining, not being poor is awesome and worth being excited about.
 However, after the celebration ends, D day must come.
 It’s time to prove that all of those stories you told about yourself in the job interview are actually true.
 If your new boss thinks you can speak fluent Japanese, you might want to be able to say more than konitchiwa before the big day.
-Even though it’s scary to think about your first day on the job, we have some tips that you can use to take the edge off.
+Even though it’s scary to think about your first day on the job, we have some tips that you can use to take the edge off!

 #2 Jot Down Notes Like There’s no Tomorrow

 There will be a drop scroll worth of things to remember on your first day of work.
 Even though your brain is a sponge, it is doubtful that it will be able to absorb the amount of information that it will be overloaded with on the day.
 Help yourself out and jot down notes as you hear important things.
 Names are important, and not just your boss’s.
 Every time you are introduced to a new colleague, make a note of their name and where they sit so that you can minimize the amount of times you will need to ask them again.
 If you are taught a business process, take down notes in a step by step fashion.
 Even if there is an online manual for the process, it will come easier to you if you if you have notes in a language that you understand.
 It’s also a good idea to write down any usernames and passwords for accounts that you create during the day.